 Today is October 4 and the Navigate the Chaos question to consider is “how often do you experience yourself?”
 This entire Navigate the Chaos series is designed to help you experience yourself.
 By posing a question every day of the year to consider, you have the opportunity to reflect and look inside of yourself.
 Our lives are so busy, so hectic, and so disruptive that experiencing yourself might be the last thing on your to-do list.
-But if you want to navigate the chaos, translate one dream after another into reality, and practice the art of living well, experiencing yourself needs to be a consistent priority.
+But if you want to navigate the chaos, translate one dream after another into reality, and leverage your mind, body, and spirit, experiencing yourself needs to be a consistent priority.
 As Helen Keller noted “character cannot be developed in ease and quiet.
 Only through experience of trial and suffering can the soul be strengthened, ambition inspired, and success achieved.”
 The experiences of our lives, on both the personal and professional levels, provide us with opportunities to strengthen our soul through trial and suffering, inspire ambition, and achieve success.

 Experiencing yourself, however, requires an acknowledgement that you must step into your choices freely and without concern for what others think.
 As Neale Donald Walsch observed “Step into your choices and stop telling yourself that you can't, when what you really mean is that you don't want other people to feel the way you think that are going to feel when they see you making the choices you really want to make.”
 Walsch’s observation is a critical one as it reminds us to be scared of what others may say about your actions but do it anyway.
 You have to experience yourself; no one has to.
 Truth be told, those who would criticize you, or make you feel insecure or scared about your life choices, are most likely afraid to experience themselves so they take it out on you.